lucaong/lucaongaro.eu/source/blog/2018-09-19-adopting-best-practices-without-being-adoopted.html.markdown

 goal of promoting their adoption.
 Those communities tend to protect their identity from change, sometime forgetting the original motivation for the practice.
 That way, even genuinely good practices can get stretched outside their boundaries and become akin to cults.
+The antidote is to always demand to know _why_ something is better, without accepting tautological answers.

 Our aim should be to master our art more and more every day, and for that we need our critical thinking well sharpened.
 The satisfaction and peace of mind